princelundgren/automator-collection/README.md

 # Projects:

+## PDF from images
+Right-click one or several images in finder and choose the service to convert/merge them into one PDF.
+The PDF created has the same file name as the first image chosen and is placed in the same folder as the original images(s).
+Install the workflow as a service.

 ## Add to Alfred blocklist
 Add any file to Alfred blocklist by just rightclicking the file in Finder.
 Install as service.